in4matix/Gnome45-Extensions/INSTRUCTIONS.md

 WARNING: The procedure below will reset your user configuration to mine, but you can add your changes again afterwards.
 If you have the knowledge, a better way would be to edit your dconf user configuration file and use my file to manually add the extension changes.

-NOTE: If you only need certain extensions, you can just copy those from the downloaded gnome-extensions folder to your local gnome-extensions folder.
+NOTE: If you only need certain extensions, you can just copy those from the downloaded gnome-extensions folder to your local gnome-extensions folder, log out and back in, then use Extension Manager to enable and configure them.

-There are a total of 63 extensions and include the most popular and useful extensions I am using on my daily PC (Ubuntu 22.04.3 LTS), so these extensions have been set the way I use them.
-Not all extensions have been enabled because they are not used by me.
+There are a total of 63 extensions and include the most popular and useful extensions.
+These extensions have been configured the way I use them.
+Not all extensions have been enabled.
 You can use Extension Manager to enable/disable and configure all the extensions to your liking.